dcos/metronome/docs/docs/ucr.md

 }
 ```

-Please note that UCR uses a differnt syntax when defining docker image section.
-Also, specifying both `docker` and `ucr` will lead to a validation error.
+Note that specifying both `ucr` and `docker` is invalid and will lead to a validation error.